-Len Isleifson was elected as the new MLA for Brandon East on April 19, 2016.
+Len Isleifson was elected as the MLA for Brandon East on April 19, 2016 and re-elected on September 10, 2019.
+In addition to his duties as MLA, he currently serves as Legislative Assistant to the Minister of Health, Seniors and Active Living.
 He has called Brandon his home since 1962 and has been proud to serve his community as a City Councillor, health services professional, and avid volunteer.

 Len was born in Treherne, Manitoba and raised in Brandon.
 After graduating from Neelin High School, Len continued his education in Business Administration at Assiniboine Community College and went on to receive a Certificate in Health Services Management from the Canadian Healthcare Association.

 Len has a diverse background in customer service and business management.
 Since 1995, Len has worked for Prairie Mountain Health and served as Regional Manager of Security Services.
 He has also served on a number of workplace committees including the Provider Advisory Council for Brandon Regional Health and Chair of the Prairie Mountain Health Environmental Green Team.
 He has completed a number of emergency management courses and was a member of Prairie Mountain Health’s Disaster and Emergency Preparedness Council.

 In 2010, Len was elected to Brandon City Council as the Councillor for Ward 9 – Riverview.
 During his time on council, Len was chosen by his peers to serve as Deputy Mayor.
 He served as Chair of the Western Manitoba Centennial Auditorium Board of Governors, Co-chair of the Poverty Committee, and Vice-Chair of the Brandon Police Board.